3.9K 2.7K 576 4.9K

 3 Promotes Mindfulness

 As mentioned in #2, journaling causes a person to think intentionally and to spend more time being mindful of things s/he wouldn’t have otherwise.
+Learn about scripture journaling here.
+Mindfulness helps a person to make better decisions.
+It also leads to a person becoming more well-rounded.

 4 Boosts Memory